avenau/PhotoPro/README.md

 ## Running the project on VLAB

-In the photopro-JAJAC directory, run the start script to start PhotoPro.
+In the photopro directory, run the start script to start PhotoPro.

 `./start.sh -l`